Frequently Asked Questions

 In any case, every piece of music that is sent to me I take into consideration

-5. Which musical ensembles can be recorded?
+5. Which files can be processed?

 The Recording Room has an area of 21 m² and is where the main sound recordings take place.
 2 to 4 musicians can play together very comfortably, but 8 musicians can also take place for backing vocals, for example.